 There are no Federal regulations preventing lasers from being used outdoors in airspace, except for these two conditions:

 - The beam must not be aimed at or near aircraft.
 Various Federal criminal and civil laws can be applied to prosecute persons who violate this.
 In addition, state and local laws are often applied to violators.
 This page cannot go into all the details (example: establishing intent) and the occasional exceptions (example: exposure below the limits in an FAA flight zone).
 The simplest rule is to simply not aim at aircraft.

 - There are three laser uses that must have advance review and “approval” from FAA; these three uses are described below.

-The FAA does ask nicely.
-In FAA Advisory Circular 70-1 they state “Any person/proponent who plans to conduct laser operations in the navigable airspace should file notice with the FAA.”
+FAA does ask nicely.
+In FAA Advisory Circular 70-1, “Outdoor Laser Operations” they state “Any person/proponent who plans to conduct laser operations in the navigable airspace should file notice with the FAA.”
 The operative word is “should”.
 This is not a governmental requirement or law in which case “must” would be used.
-As noted below, many companies and organizations wanting to be good citizens and to reduce any potential liability may choose to have internal requirements that all laser operations must be reviewed by the FAA with no objections.
+As noted below, many companies and organizations wanting to be good citizens and to reduce any potential liability may choose to have internal requirements that all laser operations must be reviewed by FAA with no objections.

 (If you are filling out the forms in Advisory Circular 70-1, see the page Corrections and advice for FAA AC 70-1.)

 If you are going to use lasers outdoors, FAA requests reports filed at least 30 days in advance of the laser usage, detailing the laser power, location with reference to local airports, control measures used, etc.